bcgov/vc-authn-oidc/docs/README.md

 Note: The mechanism of discovery for the OP via [WebFinger RFC7033](https://tools.ietf.org/html/rfc7033) is not effected via the VC-AuthN extension of OIDC, instead the only effect this integration has is adding additional metadata about the OP, details of this metadata can be found [here](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata).

-The following metadata must be present at the OP's `/.well-known/openid-configuration` endpoint
+The following additional metadata must be present at the OP's `/.well-known/openid-configuration` endpoint

-- TODO complete this section
+- The `scopes_supported` JSON array, should be extended to include the `vc_authn` scope

 ## Un-Answered questions